pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics show [COMMAND-OPTIONS]

-      Display statistics managed by pywbemcli.
+      Display client maintained statistics.

-      Display the current statistics including client managed statistics on WBEM operations and if WBEM server statistics are implemented and enabled, the statistics on the returned ``WBEMServerResponseTime`` header.
+      Display the statistics gathered by pywbemcli.
+This includes the server response times received from the WBEM server in the 'WBEMServerResponseTime' header field of the CIM-XML response, if supported and enabled.

-      Statistics are always displayed as a table independent of output-format defined.
+      These statistics are independent of the server maintained statistics which can be displayed with the command 'statistics server-show'.

     Command Options:
       -h, --help  Show this help message.